RustaceansKenya/driver-development-book/driver_book/src/abstractions/ip_xact.md

 IP-XACT has more access modes than SystemRDL and UVM.
 It borrowed a lot from the two.

 (This topic is undone.)

+# Short Notes
+- all of its documents are in xml
+- It has 9 descriptive documents:
+    - component
+    - design
+    - design configuration
+    - bus definition
+    - abstraction definition
+    - type definitions
+    - abstractor
+    - generator chain
+    - catalog